MatheusPoliCamilo/company-sales-backend/README.md

 ## Installation

-1. After clonning the repository, inside it, run the command bellow to install the dependencies.
+1. After clonning the repository, inside it, run the command to install the dependencies.

         bundle install